Theresmore-Automation/Theresmore-Automation/README.md

 ## Usage Tips

 - Each section is independently enabled/disabled.
- - It is generally safe to enable all production/buildings, but you may want to limit how many 'Pillars of Mana' manually - like 2 or so at first.
+- It is generally safe to enable all production/buildings.
+You may want to select the mutually exclusive buildings (like `Statue of Atamar/Firio/Lurezia` or
- - The 'Marketplace' tweaks are very handy.
-The idea is to act as though gold is the limiting factor to growth.
-Try just selling cows at first, and grok the neat limits that will allow you to check more things to auto sell (ie: when they are pretty much full, with a timer to reset the prices)
+  `Harvest/War/Mind Shrine`) by hand, and limit how many `Pillars of Mana` you want built.
+- The `Marketplace` can help overcome some gold problems.
+Be sure to tweak the numbers to match your production speed, allowing enough time for the prices to return to normal.
+Try starting with limited amount of resources to sell (like `Cows`) until you feel comfortable to enable others.
- - The 'Population' tab is neat to play with, especially with the smart 'minimum food' toggle at bottom.
+- The `Population` tab can help auto-assign workers.
+Take note of `Minimum food` toggle at bottom.
- - Automating an army build when you are ready to rumble is the best part of this!
+- When you're ready for some action, you can automate army production, scouting, and fighting in the `Army` tab.